Remarks on Entropy Formulae for Linear Heat Equation: Introduction

 \section{Introduction}

+The study of differential Harnack inequalities of heat-type equations on manifolds was initiated from a seminal paper by P. Li and S.-T. Yau \cite{MR834612}, where they proved a gradient estimate for positive solutions of heat equation on Riemannian manifolds with nonnegative Ricci curvature.
+By integrating this inequality along space-time paths, they also obtained a sharp form of Harnack inequality.
+Later on, their ideas was adapted by R. Hamilton to the case of Ricci flow: he first proved an analogy of Li-Yau's result on surfaces \cite{MR954419} and then got a much more complicated, matrix version in the high-dimensional case \cite{MR1198607}.
+Around the same time, similar estimate was also obtained by H.-D. Cao for K\"ahler-Ricci flow \cite{MR1172691}.
+More results along this line could be found in \cite{MR2488944} and references therein.
+This approach to the differential inequalities which yield Harnack type estimates was named as Li-Yau-Hamilton by L. Ni and L.-F. Tam \cite{MR1981036}.

+Another breakthrough in Ricci flow was the Li-Yau type inequality of conjugate heat equation (coupled with Ricci flow), and related entropy formula along with reduced volume monotonicity, discovered by G. Perelman \cite{P}.
+His results finally led him to the proof of Poincar\'e conjecture and Geometrization conjecture.
+Perelman's beautiful theorems and their powerful applications inspire people to find other possible formulae of Ricci flow (maybe coupled with heat equation or conjugate heat equation).
+In \cite{MR2433961}\cite{MR2570311}, X. Cao and R. Hamilton developed a unified way to find all possible (scalar) Li-Yau type inequalities under these settings, namely, interpolation of all possible terms in differential Harnack quantities.
+To illustrate the difference between their work and Perelman's, we shall recall that Perelman's entropy is for the fundamental type (heat-kernel type) solution of conjugate heat equation (under Ricci flow); in contrast, Cao and Hamilton considered both forward and backward heat equations with potentials, and general positive solutions instead of fundamental type solutions of those heat equations.

-In G. Perelman's remarkable paper \cite{P}, he derived an entropy formula for Ricci flow coupled with conjugate heat equation.
-This formula played an important role in the proof of Poincar\'e conjecture.
-Inspired by Perelman's result and the early work of P. Li and S.-T. Yau \cite{LY} on the Harnack inequality for linear heat equation, L. Ni \cite{N} proved an entropy formula for linear heat equation on Riemannian manifold with static metric, and also obtained some geometric applications.
+On the other hand, it seems to be a general principle that every differential Harnack estimate for Ricci flow would have a counterpart for heat equation with static metric.
+Matrix Li-Yau-Hamilton inequality for linear heat equation was proved by Hamilton himself in \cite{MR1230276} ; the corresponding result in the K\"ahler case was settled by H.-D. Cao and L. Ni in \cite{MR2148797}.
+After Perelman's breakthrough, L. Ni \cite{MR2030576}\cite{MR2051693} found an entropy formula for linear heat equation on Riemannian manifold with static metric, and also obtained some geometric applications.
 His result can be seen as `the linear version' of Perelman's entropy.

-On the other hand, also motivated by Perelman's work, X. Cao and R. Hamilton \cite{CH} and X. Cao \cite{C} proved some new entropy formulae for Ricci flow.
-To illustrate the difference bewteen their work and Perelman's, we shall recall that Perelman's entropy is for the fundamental type (heat-kernel type) solution of conjugate heat equation (under Ricci flow).
-In contrast, Cao and Hamilton considered both forward and backward heat equations with potentials, and general positive solutions instead of fundamental type solutions of those heat equations.
+L. Ni and L.-F. Tam \cite{MR1981036}\cite{MR2032112} also developed such theorems for heat equation on $(1,1)$-forms, L. Ni and Y. Niu \cite{MR2828586} on $(p,p)$-forms on K\"ahler manifolds.